JamesHBickerton/DevNotes/Notes/html.md

 <strong>Inheritence</strong> - most properties related to text will get inherited

+When using absolute positioning to take a complete element out of the flow of the page, you must make sure to make the parent container's position to relative.
+Top and left will only use the dimensions of the PARENT element as the reference.

+#nbsp; - is a non-breaking space to use in your code instead of "empty space".

 # BOX MODEL - Will need to brush up on this

 <ul>